kstenerud/KSCrash/README.md

 ### Optional Demangling

-KSCrash has an optional module that brings demangling for both C++ and Swift symbols: `DemangleFilter`.
+KSCrash has an optional module that provides demangling for both C++ and Swift symbols: `DemangleFilter`.
 This module contains a KSCrash filter (`CrashReportFilterDemangle`) that can be used for demangling symbols in crash reports during the `sendAllReports` call *(if this filter is added to the filters pipeline)*.

-This module is used automatically if you use `Installations` API.
-If you want to avoid demangling you can set `isDemangleEnabled` in `CrashInstallation` instance to `false`.
+This module is used automatically if you use the `Installations` API.
+If you want to avoid demangling, you can set `isDemangleEnabled` in the `CrashInstallation` instance to `false`.

-If you don't use `Installations` API you can include this module manually:
+If you don't use the `Installations` API, you can include this module manually:

 - With CocoaPods:
   ```ruby